Consumer Reports has no financial relationship with advertisers on this site.

 To address these risks, child car seat manufacturers and automakers have rolled out heatstroke-prevention solutions integrated into the seats and in vehicles over the past couple of years.
 The goal is to remind parents or caregivers about children in the rear seats so that adults don't leave kids behind.

-Nissan Rear Door Alert is the latest integrated solution.
-It’s designed to use “door sequence logic,” messages on the driver instrument panel, and multiple horn honks as a way to remind drivers to check the rear seats after they park.
+Nissan Rear Door Alert is designed to use “door sequence logic,” messages on the driver instrument panel, and multiple horn honks as a way to remind drivers to check the rear seats after they park.
 General Motors' Rear Seat Reminder also provides visual and audible warnings in the display but doesn’t use horn honks.

 How Rear Door Alert Works